f

 When you create a project, you automatically become its manager.

-As a manager, you can change the project from open to invite-only and the other way around.
+As a manager, you can change the project from open-access to invite-only and the other way around.

 In an invite-only project, you can add new people or remove them from that project.
 You can also edit that project’s name.